GhentCDH/Cune-iiif-orm-IIIF-Manifest-Builder/README.md

 ## IIIF Manifest structure

-### Tablet layers
+### Tablet images

-The Image layers in the viewer are implemented as Multiple Choice images (see [IIIF Cookbook](https://iiif.io/api/cookbook/recipe/0033-choice/)).
+For each tablet in the Cune-iiif-orm corpus, multiple images are available.
+Each image set contains 11 images displaying the tablet in varying lighting and color settings:
+- 5 color variants
+- 4 shaded variants
+- 2 sketched variants

+To allow users to select which image to display, the images are added to the IIIF manifest using the **Choice** pattern (see [IIIF Cookbook Recipe 0033](https://iiif.io/api/cookbook/recipe/0033-choice/)).

+**Structure:**
 * Each manifest contains one Canvas
-* Each Canvas has an `AnnotationPage` with a single painting motivation annotation
+* Each Canvas has an `AnnotationPage` containing a single annotation with `painting` motivation
-* The painting Annotation has a body of type `Choice` with multiple Images.
+* The painting Annotation's body is of type `Choice`, containing all 11 image variants as options
+* Each image in the Choice includes a `label` property to identify the variant (e.g., "Color A", "Shaded B")

 #### Example